 The Bodhisatta was once an ascetic who lived in a band of five hundred others in the Himalayas.
-Their master was an elder named Kesava, and the Bodhisatta was both his top student and close friend.
-One rainy season they went to the city to get salt and vinegar and they stayed in the royal park being cared for by the king.
+Their master was an elder named Kesava, and the Bodhisatta was both his top student and a close friend.
+One rainy season they all went to the city to get salt and vinegar, and they stayed in the royal park being cared for by the king.
 When it was time to return, the king suggested to Kesava that, because he was very old, he remain behind.
 He agreed.
-All the others returned to the mountains and the Bodhisatta became their leader.
+All the others returned to the mountains, and the Bodhisatta became their leader.

-The Bodhisatta made him an unseasoned broth of millet, wild rice, and leaves and this immediately cleared up the dysentery.
-The advisor asked why he preferred such a humble food compared to the royal rice and meat he ate courtesy of the king and Kesava explained that it doesn’t matter whether food is fancy or plain, a meal served with love is always the best.
+The Bodhisatta made him an unseasoned broth of millet, wild rice, and leaves, and this immediately cleared up the dysentery.
+The advisor asked why he preferred such a humble food compared to the royal rice and meat he ate courtesy of the king.
+Kesava explained that it doesn’t matter whether food is fancy or plain, a meal served with love is always the best.

 In the Lifetime of the Buddha

 At first Baka rejected the Buddha’s message, saying heaven is the home of the wise.
 But the Buddha said that unlike Baka, he could remember all of his and everyone else’s past lives, and he and Baka had once lived during the same time.
-So the Buddha told him this story about their time together as ascetics in past lives.
-The Bodhisatta also said Baka had once given water to people suffering from drought, freed people who had been taken prisoner, and saved people on a boat that was being attacked by a naga.
+The Buddha told him this story about their time together as ascetics in a past life.
+The Buddha also said Baka had once given water to people suffering from drought, freed people who had been taken prisoner, and saved people on a boat that was being attacked by a naga.
 After hearing this, Baka, along with ten thousand others living in heaven with him were freed from their attachment to the false dogma and again accepted the truth of impermanence.